We've spent a lot of time over the last couple of years looking into the best way to supply Green Gas to our customers through the National Grid.

 We’re currently working hard to turn your energy bills into new Green Gas Mills.

-Last year, we announced plans to build three Green Gas Mills in Britain, and we’ll be announcing more soon.
+In 2015 we announced plans to build three Green Gas Mills in Britain, and in October 2016 we were granted planning permission to build our first Mill at Sparsholt College in Hampshire.
+We’ll be announcing more plans soon.

 We were the first energy company in Britain to supply green gas.
 It’s 5% green now, and that percentage will grow as we start to build our own grass-fed Green Gas Mills.